glasskube/glasskube/website/docs/06_reference/package-manifest.md

 | op   | string | required           |             |
 | path | string | required           |             |

-The `value` to create a compete JSON Patch is supplied by the controller.
+The `value` to create a complete JSON Patch is supplied by the controller.
 See https://jsonpatch.com/ for a complete reference.

 ### TransformationSource